-Option Description FortiCare Support Account FortiCare account that this EMS server is registered to.
-If EMS is not registered to a FortiCare account, you can log into an existing FortiCare account or create a new FortiCare account from this widget.
+Option Description Serial Number Serial number for FortiClient EMS.
+FortiCloud Account FortiCloudaccount that this EMS server is registered to.
+If EMS is not registered to a FortiCloudaccount, you can log into an existing FortiCloudaccount or create a new FortiCloudaccount from this widget.
 Fabric Agent with Endpoint Protection Status of the FortiClient Security Fabric Agent license.
 This license includes support for Telemetry and endpoint protection and management.
 Sandbox Cloud Status of the FortiClient Cloud Sandbox license.
 This license includes support for FortiSandbox Cloud.
+FortiGuard Cloud VPN This feature will be supported in the future.
 FortiClient Licenses Used Number of licenses used out of the total number of available Windows, macOS, Linux, iOS, and Android FortiClient endpoint licenses.
 Also displays a button for activating, upgrading, or renewing a license, depending on the license status.
 Chromebook Status of the Chromebook license for FortiClient EMS.
-This license is used for managing Chromebook endpoints.
+You can use this license for managing Chromebook endpoints.
 Chromebook Licenses Used Number of licenses used out of the total number of available Chromebook endpoint licenses.
 Also displays a button for activating, upgrading, or renewing a license, depending on the license status.